Rash & Itch

 Is psoriasis genetic?

 Yes!
-It is a polygenic treat, meaning the changes of getting psoriasis increases significantly if both parents have psoriasis.
+It is a polygenic trait, meaning the changes of getting psoriasis increases significantly if both parents have psoriasis.
 One parent has a 8% chance of passing down psoriasis, while two parents have a 41% chance of passing it down.

 How do you treat psoriasis?